Detroit Tigers vs Boston Red Sox: Odds, Spread, And Total

 Tigers vs Red Sox Predictions and Picks

-Detroit is 20th in runs, ninth in batting average, 12th in on-base percentage, and 16th in slugging percentage.
-For pitching, they are eighth in ERA.
-Dillon Dingler leads the team in home runs and RBIs.
-The Tigers are playing with a lot of confidence and winning close games, but now they have to find their game on the road, where they are 2-8 and have lost eight straight.
+Detroit is 17th in runs, 12th in batting average, 13th in on-base percentage, and 17th in slugging percentage.
+For pitching, they are fourth in ERA.
+Dingler leads the team in home runs and RBIs.
+The Tigers are 4-9 on the road and 8-2 in their last 10 games.
+Detroit has won eight of their last nine games, and the main theme has been dominant pitching, with the offense trending up again.

-On the mound for the Tigers is Casey Mize, who is 1-1, with a 3.94 ERA.
-In two of his three outings, he gave up one run or fewer and he has one quality start this season.
+On the mound for the Tigers is Jack Flaherty, who is (0-1) with a 4.05 ERA.
+He has only had one bad start and is coming off of his first quality start of the season.

-Boston is tied for 16th in runs, 14th in batting average, 15th in on-base percentage, and 24th in slugging percentage.
-For pitching, they are 25th in ERA.
+Boston is 23rd in runs, 20th in batting average, 21st in on-base percentage, and 27th in slugging percentage.
+For pitching, they are 21st in ERA.
 Trevor Story leads the team in RBIs.
-The Red Sox are 3-3 at home and 5-5 in their last 10 games.
-Boston is still looking to get some decent winning streaks going and they do have a two-game winning streak at home.
-The offense has been there for them, but the ERA is towards the bottom of the league standings.
+The Red Sox are 4-5 at home and 5-5 in their last 10 games.
+Boston continues to be stuck in a win a few and lose a few type of pattern.
+They have given the Tigers a good battle, but the middle-inning rallies and struggling offense have been the main issue for not getting more wins in this series.

-On the mound for the Red Sox is Ranger Suarez, who is 1-1, with a 5.02 ERA.
-He has had two decent outings and just pitched six shutout innings against the Cardinals.
+On the mound for the Red Sox is Sonny Gray, who is (2-1) with a 4.43 ERA.
+He has two quality starts this season and just had his worst outing, giving up five earned runs on nine hits allowed, including two home runs.

 Best Bet: Under